New! Announcing support for images

 123-456 | ... | ... | forest_buffalo |

-Select the Submit Correction tab in the upper right corner.
+Select the Review Predictions tab and then the Submit batch corrections button in the upper right corner.
 Then drag and drop or click Upload File to select the corrections spreadsheet you want to upload.

-Save a csv file with the correct labels for each training video on your local computer.
+Save a csv file with the correct labels for each training file on your local computer.
 The labels file should have columns for:

 Example label file: